rust-lang/rust/README.md

   sets this flag per default.
 * `-Zmir-emit-retag` controls whether `Retag` statements are emitted.
 Miri enables this per default because it is needed for validation.
+* `-Zmiri-track-pointer-tag` aborts interpretation with a backtrace when the given pointer tag is popped from a borrow stack (which is where the tag becomes invalid and any future use of it will error anyway).
+This helps you in finding out why UB is happening and where in your code would be a good place to look for it.

 Moreover, Miri recognizes some environment variables: